LUMA Queenstown Light Festival: Review and Visitor Info

 What is LUMA Queenstown?

 The event is completely community sponsored and due to its success since starting in 2015, has grown every year.
-New installations are added and more visitors show up.
-Luma Queenstown not only gets Queenstown locals out of their homes on a chilly winter night, but also brings tourists from all over the country!
+New installations are added and more visitors continue to visit this unique festival of lights year after year.
+Luma Queenstown not only gets Queenstown locals out of their homes on a chilly winters night but also attracts tourists from all over the country and world!

 Some of the things that I thought were the coolest at LUMA Queenstown were: